 - If you decide to cancel within the 30 day cancellation period, any refund may reflect a reduction in investment values.
 Read more about Your right to change your mind.

-- There is an annual allowance which is currently £50,000, and this is the maximum amount that you’re allowed to put into your pension each year before you pay a tax charge.
+- There is an annual allowance, this is the maximum amount that you’re allowed to put into your pension each year before you pay a tax charge.

 - The law and tax rates may change in the future and the value of tax relief will depend on your individual circumstances.